El ladrillo: 2.1 The policy to decentralize state planning

 As the country has a monarchical tradition, Chilean people used to severely depend on state laws and regulations to resolve problems.
-However, such an atmosphere has no good for economic development because individual efforts were ignored and the government faced huge information cost to enact concrete policies for different production sectors.
+However, such an atmosphere does not benefit economic development because individual efforts were ignored and the government faced huge information cost to enact concrete policies for different production sectors.
 Therefore, the policy aims to define the border of the administrative power and give production sectors full autonomy of management.
 The market's role to allocate resources is emphasized and governments are only suggested to provide a proper global planning for the economy.
 Besides, development of intermediary agencies and simplification of the judiciary are also encouraged to reduce both the administrative and transaction costs.

 2.2 Looser policy for foreign trade

 The past foreign trade policy to restrict flow of production resources to the exportation sector actually led to degradation of agricultural production and loss of opportunity to enter the global market.
 To resolve such problems, a policy lift restrictions on exchange rate is needed to activate the exportation.
 Moreover, it is also important to maintain a certain amount of foreign exchange reserves to stabilize people's expectations, thereby stimulating investment in export industries.
 Other measures, including replacing the import ban with tariffs and consumption taxes, providing subsidies, and long- and short-term loans to exporters to resist the strong foreign competitors at first, are also needed to establish a mechanism to encourage exportation.